frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 The `listen` and `login` command depend on a `config.yml` file, however the `stream` command depends on the `convoy.json` configuration file as the rest of the convoy binary commands, read more [here](https://getconvoy.io/docs/cli).
 This is the basis of our decision to split them; we now have a [convoy-cli](https://github.com/frain-dev/convoy-cli) repository that holds the `login` and `listen` commands, the `stream` command continues to live in the main convoy binary.

 We have also disabled CLI streaming for `outgoing` projects while we continue develop an intuitive solution for them, for now CLI is only enabled for `incoming` projects.
-CLI tokens have also been deprecated, you will now be required to login with a Personal API Key
+CLI tokens have also been deprecated, you will now be required to login with a Personal API Key.

 ### Usage

-To set up your convoy-cli to listen on events in a `incoming` project, you need to first install the `convoy-cli` binary.
+To set up your convoy client cli to listen on events in an `incoming` project, you need to first install the `convoy-cli` binary.
 Run the following commands:

 ```bash
 $ brew tap frain-dev/tools